erpc-io/eRPC/README.md

 ## Software requirements
  * Toolchain: A C++11 compiler and CMake 2.8+
- * NIC drivers: The latest Mellanox OFED, and a system-wide DPDK installation (`apt install dpdk libdpdk-dev dpdk-igb-uio-dkms`).
+ * The latest NIC drivers: Mellanox OFED, and a system-wide DPDK installation.
+   Upstream versions of `libibverbs` _won't_ work due to missing experimental features, but upstream DPDK is fine.
- * See `scripts/packages.sh` for a list of other required software packages and hints to install them on Ubuntu.
-See `scripts/fedora/` and `scripts/centos/` for other distros.
+ * See `scripts/packages/` for required software packages for your distro.
  * At least 512 huge pages on every NUMA node, and unlimited SHM limits.

 ## eRPC quickstart